SegiH/VerjIO_Excel_Report_Generator/README.md

        else if (result[0]=="OK-NODATA")
             alert("There is no data available for the report");

-10. If the call to createExcelReport() in a script that is run in a before form event, you should print the result if an error occurrs.
+10. If the call to createExcelReport() in a script that is run in a before form event, you should print the result if an error occurs.

             var result=createExcelReport(excelReportObj);